 Sales leads as metrics are important to content marketing because they validate your work with real, tangible people that the sales team can go to sign up as clients and gain revenue.
 And, as you track a sales lead through the purchasing funnel, you can trace their initial direct content with the company from content marketing, which can help prove ROI for content.

 Content marketing does have real implications for sales: a 2014 study covered on Adweek found that companies with blogs on their website generate almost 70 percent more sales leads than websites that do not.
-To learn more about how to gather sales leads from content marketing, Neil Patel has some great tips on his website.

 TOOLS TO USE: Sign up for a CRM with embeddable sales forms, such as Salesforce.
 Not only does it help you gather sales leads, but it shows their journey through the process.